Frequency-redshift relation of the Cosmic Microwave Background: - T-z relation and - v-z relation in SU(2) SU(2)CMB : Theoretical basis

-The electron and its neutrino are associated with an onefold-selfintersecting, figure-eight like center-vortex loop and a single center-vortex loop, respectively, see \cite{2017Entrp..19..575H,Hofmann:2020yhn} and \cite{2016tqym.book.....H}.
-These excitations are immersed into the confining ground state of SU(2) Yang-Mills theory.
-A mass formula can be derived for the electron which equates the frequency of a breathing monopole \cite{PhysRevLett.92.151801,PhysRevLett.92.151802} (or the quantum selfenergy \cite{refId0,1964deBroglie}), contained within an extended blob associated with the region of vortex intersection, with the sum of the static monopole's rest mass and the energy content of deconfining SU(2) Yang-Mills thermodynamics of the blob at a temperature $T_{P=0}=1.315\,T_{\rm c}$ where the pressure vanishes.
-By invoking the value of the electron mass $m_{\rm e}=511\,$keV, this formula yields a value of the SU(2) Yang-Mills scale $\Lambda_{\rm e}=4.31\,$keV or a critical temperature $T_{c,\rm e}=9.51\,$keV for the deconfining-preconfining phase transition.
-In addition, one obtains a blob radius $r_0=0.2023\,$\AA.
-Note that such a value of radius $r_0$ is quite comparable to the Bohr radius $a_0=0.592\,$\AA.
-We refer to the SU(2) Yang-Mills theory thus made responsible for the emergence of the electron and its neutrino as SU(2)$_{\rm e}$.\\
+The electron and its neutrino are modelled by a onefold-selfintersecting, figure-eight like center-vortex loop and a single center-vortex loop, respectively, see \cite{2017Entrp..19..575H,Hofmann:2020yhn} and \cite{2016tqym.book.....H}.
+These excitations are immersed into the confining ground-state of SU(2) Yang--Mills theory.
+A mass formula can be derived for the electron which equates the frequency of a breathing monopole \citep{PhysRevLett.92.151801,PhysRevLett.92.151802} (or the quantum selfenergy \citep{refId0,1964deBroglie}), contained within an extended ball-like blob associated with the region of vortex intersection, with the sum of the static monopole's rest mass and the energy content of deconfining SU(2) Yang--Mills thermodynamics of the blob (considering a mixing of two thermal gauge theories SU(2)$_{\rm CMB}$ and SU(2)$_{\rm e}$ at a temperature $T_{P=0}=1.18\,T_{c,\rm e}$ where the pressure vanishes \citep{futureAlphaPaper}).
+By invoking the value of the electron mass $m_{\rm e}=511\,$keV, this formula yields a value of the SU(2) Yang--Mills scale {$\Lambda_{\rm e}=3.62\,$keV} or a critical temperature {$T_{c,\rm e}=7.99\,$keV} for the deconfining-preconfining phase transition in SU(2)$_{\rm e}$ \citep{futureAlphaPaper}.\\

+In addition, one obtains a blob radius $r_0\sim a_0$, where $a_0$ denotes the Bohr radius $a_0=0.592$ \AA.
+Also, the reduced Compton radius $r_c$, which roughly coincides with the core radius of the monopole $r_c$ \citep{PhysRevLett.92.151801,PhysRevLett.92.151802}, turns out to be $r_c\sim \alpha r_0$ where $\alpha\sim 1/137$ is the electromaganetic fine-structure constant.
+Modulo the electron's magnetic moment, carried by two closed vortex lines connecting to the blob, this matches with de Broglie's original interpretation of the electron \citep{refId0,1964deBroglie} and with the interpretation of the square of the wave function in wave mechanics \citep{https://doi.org/10.1002/andp.19263840404} as a probability density for locating a point particle \citep{https://doi.org/10.1007/BF01397477}.
+Namely, in its restframe, the electron represents an extended (spatially homogeneous) vibration induced by a charged monopole whose core size is negligible on the scale of the blob size and whose rate of jump-like location changes within the blob volume matches the vibration frequency $\nu_0$ ($m_0=h\nu_0$, $m_0$ the electron mass).\\